 Setting specific savings goals and setting accounts aside for special occasions can prevent you spending more money than you’d like to, or have available.

 Choose three financial resolutions for the new year and set goals and milestones for each

 Being competitive with yourself is a healthy and positive way to make progress – especially with regards to managing your money; and as no one knows you better than yourself, why not set a number of challenges to complete as the year progresses?

 You can develop financial resolutions that are relevant to your needs and long-term goals.
 Perhaps you could set a long-term goal of investing or buying new assets – and you could use this year to start saving and celebrate major milestones along the way.

-Or perhaps you could plan to manage your debt in 2020, and to start, you could set the goal of paying off your existing loans – taking the time to celebrate and acknowledge your hard work as you successfully settle each one.
+Or perhaps you could plan to manage your debt in the new year, and to start, you could set the goal of paying off your existing loans – taking the time to celebrate and acknowledge your hard work as you successfully settle each one.